moengage/MoEngage-iOS-SDK/README.md

 Change log:

+v3.3.1
+Fixed a crash in OS versions below iOS10 which occurred in Swift Xcode Projects due to UserNotifications framework.

 v3.3.0
 App Lifecycle methods which were earlier called from App Delegate are deprecated now, SDK is internally handling these methods.
 Optimization in syncing of tracked events.